cooperaj/wow-armory-character/readme.txt

 * **show_title** - *1* or *0*
 * **show_talents** - *1* or *0*
 * **show_items** - *1* or *0*
 * **show_profs** - This is a bitwise field.
-To get the setting you want use add together the numbers below.
+To get the setting you want add together the numbers below.
     * *1* - Show profession badges
     * *2* - Show profession completion bars
     * *4* - Show seconday professions
 * **show_achievs** - This is a bitwise field.
-To get the setting you want use add together the numbers below.
+To get the setting you want add together the numbers below.
     * *1* - Show achievement bar
     * *2* - Show achievement list
     * *4* - Show descriptions on the achievement list.